wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     > **Note**: In this query we are querying only a single file.
 Azure Synapse Analytics allows you to query across a series of CSV files (structured identically) by using wildcards in the path to the file(s).

 4. You are also able to perform aggregations on this data.
 Replace the query with the following, and select **Run** from the toolbar menu.
-Remember to replace `PrimaryStorage` with your storage account name.
+Remember to replace `asadatalake{SUFFIX}` with your storage account name.

     ```sql
     SELECT